Art3mK/gcp-pro-arch-notes/design'n'process.md

     - availability of a web page
     - how fast the system responds when a user clicks a button
     - directly observable and measurable by the users
-    - not an internla metric
+    - not an internal metric
     - not all statistics should be SLIs
     - represents the users' experience
     - reliably represent the health of the system